Meat Safety

 • Work as fast as possible.

-• Try to always keep meat refrigerated.
+• Try always to keep meat refrigerated.

 • If your premises are not temperature controlled, limit your production to late evening or early morning hours.